rethinkdb/rethinkdb-rs/3-cluster-administration/sharding-and-replication.md

   confirmations required before a write is acknowledged.

-These two parameters can be specified for each table on a per-datacenter basis or for the whole cluster (which includes machines that are not assigned to any datacenter).
+These two parameters can be specified for each table on a per-datacenter basis or for the whole cluster (which includes servers that are not assigned to any datacenter).

 The primary constraints on these parameters are:

-- You cannot require more replicas than you have machines available in your cluster.
+- You cannot require more replicas than you have servers available in your cluster.
 - The number of _acks_ has to be less than or equal to the number of _replicas_, or no write will ever be acknowledge.